 - A central location in an adorable little plaza, and a fantastic panoramic roof terrace with big views

-- Great-value rooms, with Nespressos and iPod docks
+- Great-value rooms, which come with iPod docks

 - Friendly and helpful service

 - Within walking distance of Plaza de España, the Giralda district and the best flamenco bars